dramanuj/accurate-resilience-tool/README.md

 ## Citation
-Bushagour A., Hassan H., Martiny T., Mansour R., Boudjadar J., Layton A., & Ramanuan D. (2025) "A Systematic Review of Indicators for Assessing Manufacturing Resilience at the Factory Level".
+Bushagour A., Hassan H., Martiny T., Mansour R., Boudjadar J., Layton A., & Ramanujan D. (2025) "A Systematic Review of Indicators for Assessing Manufacturing Resilience at the Factory Level".
 Anonymous Journal (in review)

 ## Contact